tmpethick/thesis-code/README.md

 There are three ways to dig into the repository:

 * **[A Demo Notebook](demo.ipynb)**: which illustrates how to run an experiment locally or on a High Performance Computing (HPC) environment and how to aggregate and inspect those results afterwards.

+  There is also a [Google Colab](https://colab.research.google.com/drive/10XS3FWFHtBBHTBLiS5j41YnUoGVL5IQM) variant of the notebook.
+This provides free access to a GPU enabled environment and automates the setup of the code base.

 * **[A Results Notebook](results.ipynb)**: to inspect and reproduce results and plots from the thesis.
 All experiments on which the thesis is based is stored in a publicly accessible MongoDB database from which this notebook ensembles the figures and tables.
 - **[The thesis](thesis.pdf)**: which describes the model and results.